kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 Another thing to note is that the scenes in the storyboard are not the default 600 x 600 squares that you get when using size classes.

 Size classes are still enabled, but the size of the initial Navigation Controller has been set to **iPhone 4-inch** under the **Simulated Metrics** section in the **Attributes inspector**.
-This just makes it a bit easier to work with the storyboard -- and it helps make the screencaps fit in this book.
+This just makes it a bit easier to work with the storyboard -- and it helps make the screenshots fit in this book.

 ![bordered width=99%](images/06-simulated-metrics-iphone-4-inch_640x140.png)